WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

  - **Displays a fake dowonloading progress bar window to distract the user**
 3. **Reverse shell is caught** by the attacker's Netcat listener.

 ---

+### 🛡️ **Blue Team:** Detection and triage workflow

+After simulating the attack, I pivoted to a defender’s perspective and analyzed the intrusion using:

+- **Autoruns:** Detected persistence via Registry Run key
+- **Process Explorer:** Tracked the PowerShell child process
+- **Wireshark:** Captured reverse shell TCP traffic
+- **File analysis:** Verified dropped artifacts and decoy payloads

+#### The goal was to demonstrate how a SOC analyst might uncover and triage a stealthy but simple attack.
+---

 ## 👁️ Demo Walkthrough